Drought in India

-Drought in India has resulted in tens of millions of deaths over the 18th, 19th, and 20th centuries.
+Drought has resulted in millions of deaths in India over the years.
 Indian agriculture is heavily dependent on the country's climate: a favorable monsoon is critical to securing water for irrigating India's crops.
 In parts of India, failure of the monsoons causes water shortages, resulting in poor yields.
 This is particularly true of major drought-prone regions southeastern Maharashtra, northern Karnataka, Andhra Pradesh, Odisha, Gujarat, Telangana, and Rajasthan.

 History

 Only about 35% of total agricultural land in India is irrigated and two-thirds of cultivated land is entirely dependent on rainfall.
 As such, the agricultural production system in the country is more vulnerable to damage from extreme climatic events, which causes increased water stress leading to inadequate water supplies for irrigation.
 Already, rises in average temperatures, changes in rainfall patterns, increasing frequency of extreme weather events, such as severe droughts and floods, and the shifting of agricultural seasons have been observed in different agro-ecological zones of India.
 Long drought spells during Kharif and increased temperatures and unseasonal heavy rains during the rabi season have caused serious distress to the farming communities in different states in recent years.
 Four major farming systems are prevailing in India: the irrigated system, rainfed system, silvo-pastoral system, and desert farming.